-Project Project Costs \$ Funded from Grants \$ Funded from Special Rate Variation \$ Funded from Net Revenue \$ Stormwater Drainage Program 1,00,000 (100,000) Alison Close, Wallerawang Drainage Improvements As a result of recent development, the drainage at Alison Close, Wallerawang is not sufficient.
+Project Project Costs \$ Funded from Grants \$ Funded from Special Rate Variation \$ Funded from Net Revenue \$ Stormwater Drainage Program 92,000 (9,000) Alison Close, Wallerawang Drainage Improvements As a result of recent development, the drainage at Alison Close, Wallerawang is not sufficient.
 This project involves the clearing of natural drainage lines and the installation of pipes underneath a nearby property to carry the stormwater that is currently overland flow to the drainage that runs alongside Pipers Flat Road.
-75,000 75,000 SRV - General Asset Drainage Maintenance 25,000 25,000 Urban Drainage Improvements Repair of existing and installation of new (where required) urban drainage infrastructure 375,000 (325,000) Main Street, Lithgow In 2018/19, Council allocated funds to the improvement of stormwater infrastructure in the vicinity of Laurence Street to improve localised flooding.
+75,000 (75,000) SRV - General Asset Drainage Maintenance (17,000) (17,000) Urban Drainage Improvements Repair of existing and installation of new (where required) urban drainage infrastructure 375,000 (325,000) Main Street, Lithgow In 2018/19, Council allocated funds to the improvement of stormwater infrastructure in the vicinity of Laurence Street to improve localised flooding.
 This funding was enough to cover feasibility and design.
 This project will affect the proposed design for construction in 2019/20.
 162,500 (162,500) West Ridge Road, Wallerawang Drainage Improvements Facilitate the installation of improved stormwater infrastructure in this vicinity to ensure roadside stormwater does not interfere with residential properties.
-50,000 Kerb and gutter improvements 162,500 (162,500)
+50,000 Kerb and gutter improvements Laid in conjunction with Footpath Construction Project 162,500 (162,500)